unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 {% hint style="info" %}
 shaWrapper function is needed to convert the string into an array of hex values.
 This step is required when we concatenate sha256 of accumulated results with the sha256 of the next label.

-Some hashing libraries like `hash.js` has the functionality to take input as a hex value instead of a character string.
-In this case, the shaWrapper function can be omitted.
+Some hashing libraries have the functionality to take input as a hex value instead of a character string.
+If that is the case, the shaWrapper function can be omitted.
 {% endhint %}

 Below you can find a table of some examples for namehashing